-The Community Forum provides the public with an opportunity to speak with Council on items that are of concern to them, with the exception of Public Hearing bylaws that have not yet reached conclusion.
+The purpose of the Public Question Period is to provide the public with an opportunity to ask questions of Council on items that are of concern to them, with the exception of Public Hearing bylaws which have not yet reached conclusion.

-Each person will be permitted 2 minutes to speak or ask questions (a second opportunity is permitted if no one else is sitting in the chairs in front of the podium).
-Questions must be directed to the Chair of the meeting and not to the individual members of Council.
-The total time for this Forum is limited to 15 minutes.
+As noted, during the COVID-19 health emergency, we will be using new virtual tools to ensure that citizens' voices are being heard as part of our meetings.
+For more information on virtual participation please go to http://mapleridge.ca/640/Council-Meetings.
+Each person will be permitted 2 minutes to ask their question (a second opportunity is permitted if no one else is sitting in the chairs in front of the podium).
+Questions must be directed to the Chair of the meeting and not to individual members of Council.
+The total session is limited to 15 minutes.